felixgro/CustCur/README.md

 ```

 ## Usage
-You can pass options as a parameter to the constructor to overwrite defaults:
+You can pass an options object as a parameter to the constructor to overwrite defaults:
 ```javascript
 const options = {
 	target: document.querySelector('.section-1'),